DmitrySoshnikov/regexp-tree/src/traverse/README.md

 # regexp-tree: Traverse module

-Provides a _vistor_ pattern traversal API for a regexp AST.
+Provides traversal API with _vistor_ pattern for regexp ASTs.
 See [the specification](https://github.com/DmitrySoshnikov/regexp-tree#ast-nodes-specification) for AST nodes format.

-Once a regular expression is parsed, it is possible to handle needed nodes by using traversal API.
-E.g. the [generator](https://github.com/DmitrySoshnikov/regexp-tree/tree/master/src/generator) module uses traversal API to generate a regexp string from an AST.
+Once a regular expression is parsed, it is possible to handle needed nodes by using traversal API:

-Example:

 ```js
 const regexpTree = require('regexp-tree');